Welcome to what is without a doubt the best (and most brutally honest) Nomatic Travel Bag review on the web.

 This drastic expansion ability is one of the biggest reasons we adore this backpack.
 20 and 30-liter backpacks are very different, and the ability to switch between the two is probably one of the coolest features ever made on a backpack.

 This feature means you are going to have some amazing versatility.
 At 20 liters it is a light, everyday backpack.
 Whether you are in college, working from your laptop, or just need a sleek backpack to head around town in – the 20 liters set is perfect.

 But let’s say you want to unleash the extra packing power of the Nomatic Travel Pack and unzip it to a 30 liter.
 30 liters are large enough for 1-4 days trips, making this one of the best business backpacks on the market.

 Some differences between this pack and the Nomatic Backpack…

 - TSA ready – When going through airport security you can quickly unzip the laptop compartment without having to take your laptop out

 - Tablet pocket – If you travel with an iPad or Kindle the Nomatic Travel Bag has a special pocket that will keep it safe and cozy

 - Mesh dividing wall – Unlike the Nomatic Backpack, the Travel Bag does NOT have a removable panel.
 Instead, it utilizes a mesh wall in the main compartment which is great for organizing clothes for shorter trips

 - Compression packing cubes – well designed and a great feature, these guys are great for socks/underwear/etc. It also has two compartments, so you can keep your clean and dirty clothes separated

-Overall, the two aforementioned Nomatic products are amazing… but none of them can handle the gear of a long-term traveler.
+Overall, the two aforementioned Nomatic products are amazing… but none of them can handle the needs of a long-term traveler.

 That’s where we are now, with this Nomatic Travel Bag review.